-Another option is to become a notary and offer your services to clients and others.
-You can work as a mobile notary, which means you’ll travel to meet with clients, or you can work at a physical location like out of your real estate office.
+Another side job for realtors is to become a notary and offer services to clients and others.
+You can work as a mobile notary, which means you’ll travel to meet with clients, or you can work at a physical location, like out of your real estate office.

-Notaries typically charge by the document, so this is a great real estate side hustle if you’re looking for something that’s flexible and easy to do.
+Notaries typically charge by the document, so this is an excellent real estate side hustle if you’re looking for something flexible and easy to do.

 6. Property Tax Appeals

-Property tax appeals can be a bit complex, so it’s important to understand the process before you get started.
+Property tax appeals can be a bit complex, so it’s essential to understand the process before you start.
 But if you’re comfortable with it, this is an excellent real estate business to earn extra income.

 Many homeowners don’t feel comfortable appealing their property taxes on their own, and they’d be willing to pay for some professional assistance.
 If you get results for a few clients, you’ll benefit from word-of-mouth advertising that will help to grow your business.